Azure-Samples/ms-identity-java-spring-tutorial/1-Authentication/sign-in/README.md

 <a class="btn btn-success" href="/oauth2/authorization/azure">Sign In</a>
 ```

-To sign out, you must make POST request to the **logout** endpoint as defined by your `SpringSecurityConfigurerAdapter` (see section below for configuration).
+To sign out, you must make POST request to the **logout** endpoint.

 ```HTML
 <form:form action="/logout" method="POST">